Mekhlabhishek/Test1/book/chapter-10.md

 # Polishing code

 Ok, so with our last chapter we saw how to define getters and elements.
-With all the data in same file doesn't look good.
+With all the data in the same file doesn't look good.
 Let's separate out our code based on the scope.

-First we will create a two more folders at the same level where our `specs` folder is namely, `selectors` and `getters`.
-You can choose any name you want, we found these names pretty easy to understand and get idea about what folder exactly contains.
+First, we will create two more folders at the same level where our `specs` folder is namely, `selectors` and `getters`.
+You can choose any name you want, we found these names pretty easy to understand and get an idea about what folder exactly contains.

 ## Creating a selector file

-First we will create a file in selector folder with the name `sign_up_selectors.js`.
+First, we will create a file in the selector folder with the name `sign_up_selectors.js`.
 Let's move all our selectors to this file and export them from this file as

 ```
 signUpSelectors = {